grshvetal/AY-CV/README.md

-# TC2020WDB-CV
+# A CV Page (Practice)
-This is an exercise or a project from the Udemy course by Angela Yu (The Complete 2020 Web Development Bootcamp)
+A CV page creation as a practice from the Angela Yu's web development course.